 Even the healthiest among us can't help but get into the Halloween fun, and while everything's good in moderation, sometimes a night of temptation means going overboard (no regrets!).
-Whether you've snacked on trick-or-treating leftovers too much or are still recovering from the weekend, here are some ideas to detox and get back on track.
+Whether you've snacked on trick-or-treating leftovers too much or know you have a big weekend ahead, here are some ideas to detox when you're ready to get back on track.

 - Drink more water: Make water consumption a priority the day after your Halloween festivities; not only will it help flush out all those indulgent decisions (that is, it'll help your hangover), but it'll give you more energy to tackle the day.